-Did you know that you can make your own beauty products?
+Did you know that you can make your own DIY beauty products at home?
 It’s true!
 You don’t need a science degree to whip up your own concoctions—all you need is a little bit of time and a few household items.
 DIY beauty products are great because they can outlast their store-bought counterparts, and they can save you money.
-You can also make them with natural ingredients, saving your body from a chemical overload.
+You can also make them with natural ingredients similar to what you see in organic makeup.
 So, are you ready to dive into DIY?

-Here are six easy and affordable beauty recipes to get you started:
+Here are six easy and affordable DIY beauty product recipes to get you started.

-Deep cleansing creams, super hydrating lotions, vitamin-packed moisturizers—they all claim to miraculously hydrate your skin, but what they really seem to do is wring out your wallet.
-With this easy and all-natural moisturizer recipe, you won’t have to worry about choosing the right facial lotion again.
+Deep cleansing creams, super hydrating lotions, vitamin-packed moisturizers—they all claim to miraculously hydrate your skin with special ingredients, but what they really seem to do is wring out your wallet.
+With this easy and all-natural DIY facial moisturizer recipe, you won’t have to worry about choosing the right facial lotion again.
 Just mix one half-cup of coconut oil with one teaspoon of Vitamin E oil and five or six drops of your favorite essential oil.
 A little bit goes a long way, so you won’t run out of it quickly.

 Washing your hair every day can strip its natural oils, so it’s best to wash it every other day or less.
 And when life gets in the way, you may need to skip the shampoo for an extra day (or two…or three…).
 In times like these, dry shampoo comes in handy.
 With two simple ingredients, you can make your own.
 Just mix one-fourth of a teaspoon of cornstarch with four or five drops of your favorite essential oil.
 If you have dark hair, combine two tablespoons of cornstarch with two tablespoons of cocoa powder before adding in the essential oil.
 Then, just brush a small amount through your hair with an old makeup brush or comb.